Raymond Keene: Chess career

 Keene won the London and British Under 18 Championships (shared with Brian Denman) in 1964, and represented England at the 1965 and 1967 World Junior Chess Championships, held in Barcelona and Jerusalem respectively.
 At the latter event he took the silver medal, finishing behind Julio Kaplan.
 He was educated at Dulwich College and Trinity College, Cambridge (where he studied modern languages and graduated with an MA).
 Keene wrote his first chess book whilst studying at Cambridge, and won the British Chess Championship at Blackpool 1971.
 As a result, he was awarded the International Master title in 1972, the first English player to achieve this since Jonathan Penrose in 1961.
 In 1974, Keene married Annette, the sister of International Master David S. Goodman.
 They have one son, Alexander, born in 1991.

 Keene was the second British player to meet the necessary requirements to become a Grandmaster.
-He earned his second GM norm at the 1976 Haifa Olympiad, and was pipped to the post by a few months by Tony Miles, the first British Grandmaster, earlier in 1976.
-Both he and Miles won financial prizes for this feat.
+He earned his second GM norm (thus becoming qualified for the title) at the 1976 Haifa Olympiad; but Tony Miles had scored his own second norm a few months earlier in 1976, thus becoming the first British Grandmaster.
+Both Keene and Miles won financial prizes for this feat.

-Miles and Keene were at the forefront of the English chess explosion of the next 20 years, and they were followed by other British grandmasters such as Michael Stean, John Nunn, Jon Speelman and Jonathan Mestel.
+Miles and Keene were at the forefront of the English chess explosion of the next 20 years, and they were followed by other British Grandmasters such as Michael Stean, John Nunn, Jon Speelman and Jonathan Mestel.

-Keene represented England for nearly two decades in international team events, beginning with the 1966 Chess Olympiad in Havana at age 18.
+Keene represented England for nearly two decades in international team events, beginning with the 1966 Chess Olympiad in Havana when he was 18.
 He followed with the next seven straight Olympiads: Lugano 1968, Siegen 1970, Skopje 1972, Nice 1974, Haifa 1976, Buenos Aires 1978, and La Valletta 1980.
 His individual performances at Lugano and Haifa merited bronze medals (although individual medals were not, in fact, awarded at Haifa) and he was undefeated in three Olympiads – these two and Siegen.
 His later performances, though, were less impressive, with just two draws from four games at Buenos Aires and losses in both his games at La Valletta.

 He represented England four times at the Students' Olympiad (Örebro 1966, Harrachov 1967, Ybbs 1968 and Dresden 1969) and four times at the European Team Championships (Bath 1973, Moscow 1977, Skara 1980 and Plovdiv 1983).
 At Skara he won both a bronze medal with the team and the individual gold medal for the best score on his board.

 Keene won the 1971 British championship and shared second place on three occasions, in 1968, 1970 and 1972.
 His tournament victories include Hastings Challengers 1966, Slater Challenge Southend 1968, Johannesburg 1973, Woolacombe 1973, Capablanca Memorial (Master Group) 1974, Alicante 1977, Sydney 1979, Dortmund 1980, Barcelona 1980, Lloyds Bank Masters 1981, Adelaide 1983 and La Valletta 1985.